communitiesuk/plotly_dashboard_docs/load_testing.md

 We will break our estimate down into 2 scenarios - General usage and Launch day (expecting a higher usage on launch)

 ## General usage estimate:
-500000 monthly users / 30 days average in a month = 1667 daily users
+500000 monthly users / 30 days average in a month = 1667 daily users <br>
-Assuming users are active for 12 hours a day, taking into consideration lower usage during the evening and night: 1667 daily users / 12 = 139 users per active hour
+Assuming users are active for 12 hours a day, taking into consideration lower usage during the evening and night: 1667 daily users / 12 = 139 users per active hour <br>
 Breaking that down into a 20 minute window equates to around 46 users.

 ## Launch day estimate: